pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         password was supplied.

     :raises cryptography.exceptions.UnsupportedAlgorithm: If the serialized key
-        is of a type that is not supported by the backend or if the key is encrypted with a symmetric cipher that is not supported by the backend.
+        is of a type that is not supported by the backend.

 .. function:: load_pem_public_key(data, backend=None)